 You can read a short story of this walk here.

 Day 1: Sunday 17th February 2019

-We arrived at Perranporth just before midday on Sunday 17th February, and arranged a taxi to take us to Land’s End (the wonderful Doreen from Dor to Dor taxis – highly recommended!)
-We left the car at the clifftop Droskyn Point car park, where parking charges don’t apply until April.
+We arrived at Perranporth just before midday on Sunday 17th February, and arranged a taxi to take us to Land’s End (the wonderful Doreen from Dor to Dor taxis) We left our car at the clifftop Droskyn Point car park, where parking charges don’t apply until April.
 Bonus.